SumitNalavade/JavaScript-DSA-Course/Big_O_Notation.md

 <strong> Big O Notation allows us to classify and compare different implementations of code and discuss their tradeoffs. </strong>

+It allows us to talk formally about how the runtime of an algorithm grows as the inputs grow.

 ## Timing Our Code
 We can use the performance.now() function to measure the number of miliseconds elapsed since the program was started.

 However, there are certain drawbacks:
 - Different machines will record different times
 - The same machine will record different times
-- For fast algorithims, speed measurements may not be precise enough
+- For fast algorithms, speed measurements may not be precise enough

 <strong> Example: </strong>
 ```